FOREX-Yen gains after Kuroda sticks to negative rate script

 "The outcome of the debate will be watched most closely for the Mexican peso, but we still argue the Canadian dollar is the currency that is really underpriced for US election risk," she said.

-The Canadian dollar, propped up by a recovery in crude oil prices, was still down 0.1 percent on the day at C$1.3176.
-(Editing by Toby Chopra/Keith Weir)
+The Canadian dollar, already hit by a fall in crude oil prices on Friday, was down 0.15 percent on the day at C$1.3183.
+(Editing by Toby Chopra)

 * Euro net long positioning rises to highest in over 3 years-IMM